AI-Assisted Product Design in Practice

 Learning while building — understanding how prompting shapes outcomes

-Free-tier tool access — runtime and token limits shaped the pace of development
+Free-tier tool access — runtime and token limits influenced the pace of development

 Process